Tatwi/RocketTux/README.md

 - Android/iOS: Not supported.

 ## System Requirements
-I can verify the game works fine using the following specs, but it will likely run fine on a system with less RAM and a modest graphics accelerator.
+I can verify the game works fine using the following specs:

-- **CPU:** AMD FX 8320
+- **CPU:** AMD FX 8320, Intel Core2 Q8200, Intel Celeron N3450
-- **Graphics:** Nvidia Geforce 1660
+- **Graphics:** Nvidia Geforce 1660, AMD R9 270, Intel HD Graphics 500
-- **RAM:** 24GB
+- **RAM:** 4GB

+The game _should_ run fine on even the oldest Chromebooks, but with the ever changing nature of web browsers, I simply can't guarantee that to always be true.
+That said, the packaged desktop app will always run well using the above specs.

 ## About Development
 - **Current Version:** 0.4.8 (Nov 2020)